 The driver's and/or passenger's seat may suddenly drop to its lowest position because a bolt securing the height adjuster can fall out.
 This unexpected movement of the driver's seat could cause a distraction, increasing the risk of a crash.
 Dealers will replace the height adjuster bolts in both front seats to correct this concern.

 The mounting bolts for the lower control arms in the front suspension may not be tightened properly.
 The arms could separate from the knuckle, resulting in loss of vehicle control.
 Dealers will inspect and tighten the lower control arm mounting bolts as necessary free of charge to resolve the concern.

 Excess weight on the key ring can cause the ignition switch to move out of the run position without warning, turning off the engine.
 This defect can also affect the safe operation of the airbag system.
 Until this recall is performed, customers should remove all items from their key rings, leaving only the ignition key.
 The key fob (if applicable), should also be removed from the key ring.
-Dealers will install two 13mm key rings and key insert into the vehicle's ignition keys to correct this concern.
+Dealers will provide two replacement key rings and key cover on all ignition keys to correct this concern.